mbhall88/bioscripts/python/README.md

   Call Mycobacterium tuberculosis lineages for samples in a VCF file.

 Options:
   -h, --help                      Show this message and exit.
   -i, --input FILE                VCF file to call lineages for.  [default: -] -p, --panel FILE                Panel containing variants that define the
                                   lineages.  [required]
-  -o, --output FILENAME       The filepath to write the output to.  [default:
+  -o, --output FILENAME           The filepath to write the output to.
-                              -]
+                                  [default: -]
   -d, --delim TEXT                Delimiting character used in the panel file.
                                   [default: ,]
+  --ref-lineage-position INTEGER  Variant position that defines the lineage of
+                                  the VCF reference.
+When classifying lineages
-  --default-lineage TEXT      Lineage to use when no panel variants are found
-                              for a sample.  [default: unknown] --output-delim TEXT         Delimiting character used in the output file.
+                                  a REF call at this position will be considered a call for the reference lineage as opposed to other variants which require an ALT call.
+Set to 0 to disable this option.  [default: 0] --default-lineage TEXT          Lineage to use when no panel variants are found for a sample.  [default: unknown] --output-delim TEXT             Delimiting character used in the output file.
 Do not use `;`.  [default: ,] --no-header                     Indicates there is no header line in the panel file.
-  --max-het INTEGER           Maximum allowed heterozygous lineage-defining
+  --max-het INTEGER               Maximum allowed heterozygous lineage-
-                              variants before abandoning lineage assignment
+                                  defining variants before abandoning lineage
-                              for a sample.  [default: 0] --max-alt-lineages INTEGER  Maximum allowed number of variants from different major lineages.
-For example if a sample has 2 L4 variants and 1 L3 variant, this sample would be called L4 if this parameter is set to 1 or 'mixed' if set to 0  [default: 0] -v, --verbose               Turns on debug-level logging.
+                                  assignment for a sample.  [default: 0] --max-alt-lineages INTEGER      Maximum allowed number of variants from different major lineages.
+For example if a sample has 2 L4 variants and 1 L3 variant, this sample would be called L4 if this parameter is set to 1 or 'mixed' if set to 0 [default: 0]
+  -v, --verbose                   Turns on debug-level logging.
 ```

 ## Chop an assembly into pieces